nickbrandt/GitLab/doc/administration/audit_events.md

 - User was blocked via Admin Area ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/251) in GitLab 12.8)
 - User was blocked via API ([introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/25872) in GitLab 12.9)
 - Failed second-factor authentication attempt ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/16826) in GitLab 13.5)
+- A user's personal access token was created or revoked ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/17176) in GitLab 13.6)

 It's possible to filter particular actions by choosing an audit data type from the filter dropdown box.
 You can further filter by specific group, project, or user